Last updated on April 10th, 2025 at 11:58 pm

 Government Stimulus

-With that being said the government had to support more than just the American people.
+With that being said, the government had to support more than just the American people.
 They had to incentivize and compensate businesses to keep workers employed, facilitate new loans and grants to large and small businesses, increase aid to states, spend more on hospitals, offer targeted tax relief, and enact other tax and spending changes.
 See a breakdown of how the funds were used in the Committee for a Responsible Federal Budget article.

 Effects of Government Stimulus

 Of course, this was a lot of money for the government to dump into the economy at once.
 Although the stimulus was very much needed to keep the American people afloat, it put a lot of extra money into the economy.
-This contributed to inflation later down the line, as there was a portion of the population that received the stimulus money that didn’t necessarily need it to make ends meet.
+This contributed to inflation later down the line, as a portion of the population that received the stimulus money didn’t necessarily need it to make ends meet.

 This left a whole bunch of money in the economy unspent and saved.
-When the pandemic restrictions loosened consumers began spending money again.
+When the pandemic restrictions loosened, consumers began spending money again.
 Consumers had a high demand for goods and services since they have been pent up at home for so long.
 Needless to say, supply is not there as businesses have not been operating as they should have for almost two years.
 This was a contributor to inflation going through the roof!!

 The Fed (Federal Reserve Board or U.S. Central Bank)